PeeteKeesel/gnn-for-drug-response-prediction/knowledge_base/biology/biology_knowledge.md

 ## Multi-Omics
 - [Wikipedia](https://en.wikipedia.org/wiki/Multiomics#:~:text=Multiomics%2C%20multi%2Domics%2C%20integrative,it%20is%20sequenced\)%3B%20in)

-> biological analysis approach in which the data sets are multiple omes.
+> Biological analysis approach in which the data sets are multiple omes.

 - omes: genome, proteome, transcriptome, epigenomne, ...
 - By combining these omes, scientists can analyzse complex biological big data to